Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_resource/exercise.rst

 #.
 Wait for the job to finish, and check the ``STDOUT`` and ``STDERR`` files of the job.
 Do you get the expected result in the ``STDOUT`` file?

 #.
-Check the job's ``STDOUT`` file and find out the relative information concerning job running out of memory limitation.
+Find out relative information concerning job running out of memory limitation in the ``STDOUT`` file.

    .. code-block:: bash
         :emphasize-lines: 4,11